-Population Estimate the # of persons experiencing homelessness on a given night Estimate the # experiencing homelessness each year Estimate the # becoming homeless each year Estimate the # exiting homelessness each year Estimate the # of days persons experience homelessness
+Population Estimate the # of persons experiencing homelessness on a given night Estimate the # experiencing homelessness Estimate the # becoming homeless Estimate the # exiting homelessness each year Estimate the # of days persons experience Sheltered Unsheltered each year each year each year homelessness Persons in Households with Adult(s) and Child(ren) 92 2 1,902 450 339 354 Persons in Households with Only Children 0 0 15 0 0 0 Persons in Households with Only Adults 405 78 3,161 1,396 233 904 Chronically Homeless Individuals 85 44 790 0 92 1,170 Chronically Homeless Families 2 1 99 0 21 737 Veterans 95 5 521 179 88 904 Unaccompanied Child 0 0 15 0 0 0 Persons with HIV 0 0 6 2 2 0 Table 18 - Homeless Needs Assessmen t Table 18 - Homeless Needs Assessment

-Sheltered Unsheltered

-Persons in Households with Adult(s)

-and Child(ren) 2 92 1,902 450 339 354

-Persons in Households with Only

-Children 0 0 15 0 0 0

-Persons in Households with Only )

-Adults 78 405 3,161 1,396 233 904

-Chronically Homeless Individuals 44 85 790 0 92 1,170

-Chronically Homeless Families 1 2 99 0 21 737

-Veterans 5 95 521 179 88 904

-Unaccompanied Child 0 0 15 0 0 0

-Persons with HIV 0 0 6 2 2 0

-Table 34 - Homeless Needs Assessment

-Data Source: Our Path Home's Homeless Management Information System, Calendar Year 2020For estimated # of days persons experience homelessness, the following are to be considered: Persons in Households with Only Children: The City does not serve this populationUnaccompanied Youth: The City does not serve this populationPersons with HIV: This is not a permissible question to ask.
+Data Source Comments: Data Source: Our Path Home's Homeless Management Information System, Calendar Year 2020For estimated # of days persons experience homelessness, the following are to be considered: Persons in Households with Only Children: The City does not serve this population.
+Unaccompanied Youth: The City does not serve this population.
+Persons with HIV: This is not a permissible question to ask.